MaxHalford/eaopt/README.md

 ## Features

-- Possibility to run many populations in parallel under the *migration model*.
+- Possibility to run many populations in parallel.
 - Custom genetic operators are easy to implement, as described in the [contribution document](CONTRIBUTING.md).
+- Possibility to apply genetic operators under custom models.
 - A modular approach makes it easy to switch GA parameters.
 - Speciation operators to cluster individuals into similar groups, providing more efficient crossovers.